What Are Components of a Wakesurf Board

-When it comes to distinguishing among brands and models of wakesurf boards, questions of material and the weight of the boards usually come down to personal preference.
+When it comes to distinguishing among brands and models of wakesurf boards, the material and weight of the board usually comes down to personal preference.
 Most wakesurf boards include at least some fiberglass for durability and buoyancy, and smaller boards weigh less than larger boards.
-But don't forget these additional features that impact the speed and ride of your wakesurf board:
+But don't forget these additional features that also impact the speed and ride of your wakesurf board.

 The "rocker" is the front to back curvature.
 If you have more rocker, your wakeboard won't go as fast, but it will be more responsive to the waves.
 If you have less rocker, you'll have more speed but less dramatic responsiveness.
 The Lib Tech Air’n Wakesurf Board ‘19 features a flat rocker and mellow concave for speed.
 The Liquid Force Rocket Wakesurfer ‘20 is a great wakesurf board for beginning and intermediate riders as it features thicker rails and a single to double concave hull for stability.

 The "rails" are the board’s edges.
 Thinner rails put up less resistance and are therefore faster.
 Thicker rails are more forgiving, making them a better choice for beginners or those trying to learn new tricks.
 Rails are also either hard or soft.
 Hard rails have a harsh edge while soft rails have a rounded edge.
 Hard rails give a board more responsiveness and speed and are good for advanced riders, while soft rails are more forgiving and better for beginners.
 There are also blended (combination) rails, which are good for beginners transitioning into intermediate and advanced skill levels.